vxcall/toy-arms/README.md

 </div>

 # What's toy-arms?
-This library is meant to be created to test rust's capability for game hacking.
+This library is meant to be created to test rust's capability for game hacking. u know it's kinda far from normal programming, right?
 However, cuz I was too lazy and beginner this library is relatively high level, meaning it doesnt use either Nt or Zw API or PEB, TEB, context thing.
-Consider this as my training of rust, can't guarantee the quality of the code. long story short, windows api wrapper to ease hack development.
+Dont get it something fancy, rather consider this as my training of rust, can't guarantee the quality of the code.

 # :pushpin: Table of contents